-South Africa has never landed any Southern Blue Fin tuna in foreign ports.
+South Africa has never landed any southern bluefin tuna in foreign ports.
 Hence, the information provided below addresses measures implemented for product landed in South African ports.

-i.
-Inspections required for export of SBT (including % coverage):- ii.
-Monitoring systems for recording the quantity of SBT exported:-

-All Southern Blue Fin tuna is inspected and monitored when a vessel offloads or tranships in port.
+- i.
+Inspections required for export of SBT (including % coverage):All southern bluefin tuna is inspected and monitored when a vessel offloads or tranships in port.
 There is insufficient capacity to monitor product at the points of export.
-Only through random sampling or through a tip off are consignments inspected at the airports.
+Only through random sampling or through a tip off are consignments inspected at the airports. - The main system used to record the quantity of SBT exported:

 The main system used to record the quantity of SBT exported are the CMFs.
 In addition, all marine product to be exported requires an export permit.
 In terms of the export permit conditions the exporter has to provide prior notification to our compliance office of all consignments to be exported.
-Monthly summaries of export by species are also required to be electronically submitted by the exporter to Marine Resource Management.

-- iii.
-Process for validating^{Error!
-Bookmark not defined.} and collecting the relevant CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Catch Tagging Form or Re-export/Export after landing of domestic product Form): It is an export permit condition that validated CDS documents accompany the consignments of all Southern Blue Fin tuna for export.
+Monthly summaries of export by species are also required to be electronically submitted by the exporter to Marine Resource Management. - iii.
+Process for validating エラー! ブックマークが定義されていません。 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Catch Tagging Form or Reexport/Export after landing of domestic product Form): It is an export permit condition that validated CDS documents accompany the consignments of all southern bluefin tuna for export.
 The exporter can only obtain a validated CMF by providing the CT and signed landing declaration to Marine resource Management. - iv.
 Reference to applicable legislation and penalties:-